How To Organize Your Closet In One Afternoon + Best Closet Organizers

 Keep a Close Eye on Your Closet

-By this time, you should be happy and proud of your freshly organized close.
-But it is not enough to tidy things in one afternoon.
+Usually, it is not enough to tidy things in one afternoon.
 If you want to keep that tidiness in order, you may have to set up a routine and keep things in place.
 Constant maintenance promotes a habit of keeping things in order and will get you easy access to clothes whenever you need them.

 Also, it is a great idea to thoroughly clean your closet at least three times a year, to avoid a situation like Lisa’s nightmare closet.